In this article, you’ll learn:

-Plus, this information will help inform how to design your curriculum and ways to distribute it to learners.
+Plus, this information will help inform aspiring teachers on how to design your curriculum and ways to distribute it to learners.

-Pro tip: Once you’ve carved out your niche, you can start to leverage some serious marketing strategies for getting your online course into the world.
+Pro tip: Once you’ve carved out your niche teaching degree, you can start to leverage some serious marketing strategies for getting your online course into the world.
 Check out our handy guide.

 Make your curriculum interactive and actionable